Welcome to our digital prospectus and a special welcome to our new year 3 children.

 Details of isolation and incubation periods for infectious and contagious diseases are available from the school office.
 If your child is well enough to attend school, and you wish them to stay inside at playtime we appreciate you sending a letter or doctor’s certificate.

 Head lice are common among children and clean, tied back hair is not immune.
 It is important that parents carry out regular checks on their child for head lice.
-There is no need for children to stay off school if they have head lice.

 Attendance — Pupil View

 All the children at Almond Hill have been learning about attendance and why it is so important to have a high attendance at school.
 These are the reasons that some pupils thought of for why it is so important to be in school every day:

 - You get to spend time playing with your friends

 - You get to take part in workshops, see visitors and go on school trips

 - You’ll get home learning on time so you get lots of time to do it